 Loading, Please Wait...

-This is the 43rd large-scale protein donation made by Smithfield to food banks across the country during its 2019 Helping Hungry Homes® tour.
-Since the program’s inception in 2008, Smithfield has provided more than 140 million servings of protein to food banks, disaster-relief efforts, and community outreach programs nationwide.
+This is the 46th large-scale donation made during Smithfield’s 2019 Helping Hungry Homes® tour.
+Since the program’s inception in 2008, Smithfield has provided more than 140 million servings of protein to food banks, disaster relief efforts, and community outreach programs nationwide.

-For more information about Smithfield Foods’ Helping Hungry Homes® initiative and a list of upcoming donation events, visit helpinghungryhomes.com.
+For more information about Helping Hungry Homes® and a list of upcoming donation events, visit helpinghungryhomes.com.

 About Smithfield Foods